 Coordinating Conjunctions

 Coordinating conjunctions connect words, phrases, or independent clauses of equal importance.
-The most common ones are remembered by the acronym FANBOYS:
+The most common Coordinating Conjunctions are remembered by the acronym FANBOYS:

 - For